 The International Express Train that used to originate from Butterworth, no longer stops at Sungai Petani and now originates / terminates at the border station Pdg.
 Besar.

 So if you want to travel from Sungai Petani to Bangkok by train (or anywhere else on the Thai rail network), you will first have to take a Komuter or ETS to the border.

 You can use this train to get to many of the popular tourist destinations in Thailand, such as Hat Yai, Surat Thani (where you can transfer to the ports for boats out to the islands of Koh Samui and Koh Phangan), Chumphon (for boats to Koh Tao), Hua Hin and the capital, Bangkok.

-For shorter distances and Komuter trains, you can buy your train tickets from the railway station on the day of travel.
+For shorter distances on the Komuter trains, you can buy your train tickets from the railway station on the day of travel.

-For longer distances on KTM ETS and Intercity / Shuttle services, you can pre-book your tickets either at a Malaysian Railway Station, or online from the KTM website or online ticketing agent (only available for the SRT International Express train 35 / 36 through a ticketing agent).
+For longer distances on KTM ETS and Intercity / Shuttle services, you can pre-book your tickets either at a Malaysian Railway Station, or online from the KTM website or online ticketing agent.

 There are a number of good quality places to stay in town, some quite close to the railway station (the Seri Malaysia Hotel is just across the road from the main entrance).